Co-Located Human-Human Interaction Analysis using Nonverbal Cues: A Survey: Preliminaries

-\textbf{\textit{Prosody.}} Such cues account to the way people talk and, in most cases, correspond to how loud people speak (is captured through the energy of the speech signal) and their intonation (is captured through the fundamental frequency of the speech signal).
-In addition, prosody related cues include speaking rhythm (is captured by utterance timing).
-The features corresponding to these cues typically include statistics of signal energy and fundamental frequency (e.g., variation, maximum, mean), spectral features (formants, bandwidths, spectrum intensity), speaking rate (e.g., number of syllables per second) and local variability of the speech signal (e.g., jitter and shimmer) and Mel-Frequency Cepstral Coefficients (MFCCs).
-Due to the large number of speech features aimed at capturing vocal behavior, there have been attempts to identify standard features sets through the application of publicly available packages (e.g., OpenSMILE~\cite{Eyben2013}) or meta-analysis of the literature (e.g., the Geneva Minimalistic Acoustic Parameter Set (GeMAPS)~\cite{Zhong_interspeech_2019}).
+\textit{Prosody.} Such cues account for the way people talk and in most cases correspond to how loud people speak (is captured through the energy of the speech signal) and their intonation (is captured through the fundamental frequency of the speech signal).
+In addition, prosody-related cues include speaking rhythm (captured by utterance timing).
+The features corresponding to these cues typically include statistics of signal energy, fundamental frequency (e.g., variation, maximum, mean), spectral features (formants, bandwidths, spectrum intensity), speaking rate (e.g., number of syllables per second), local variability of the speech signal (e.g., jitter and shimmer) and Mel-Frequency Cepstral Coefficients (MFCCs).
+Due to the large number of speech features aimed at capturing vocal behavior, there have been attempts to identify standard feature sets through the application of publicly available packages (e.g., OpenSMILE~\cite{Eyben2013}) or meta-analysis of the literature (e.g., the Geneva Minimalistic Acoustic Parameter Set (GeMAPS)~\cite{Zhong_interspeech_2019}).

-\subsection{Body Activity}
+\subsubsection{Body Activity}